kingborehaha/DS-Gadget/README.md

 Gadget now allows you to change any setting that isn't loaded upon loading a character.

+Cleaned up Search Bar presentation and can now use Escape to clear search

 ### 3.0.0.70
 Added Search function.